Why do we need new area codes?

 Yes.
 The PUCO established all-services overlays for the 330/234, 419/567, 740/220, 614/380 and 937/326 area codes.
 The area code overlay was implemented in the 330-area code in October 2000; in the 419-area code in December 2001; in the 740 area code in March 2015; the 614-area code in January 2016; and in the 937-area code in February 2020.

 Why did the PUCO choose all-services overlays for 330, 419, 513, 614 and 740?

-The all-services overlay plan treats all existing 330, 419, 513, 614 and 740 customers equally by allowing them to retain their area code on all existing lines and, as necessary, have the new area code assigned.
-Due to an unexpected decrease in demand for numbers, the Commission did not order the implementation of the planned overlay for 513.
+The all-services overlay plan treats all existing 330, 419, 740, 614 and 937 customers equally by allowing them to retain their area code on all existing lines and, as necessary, have the new area code assigned to new telephone lines.

-An all-services overlay is beneficial because existing customers are able to keep the original area code.
+In general, an all-services overlay is beneficial because existing customers are able to keep the original area code.
 Only new telephone lines are assigned the new area code.
-Business customers benefit from an overlay by not having to incur the expense of changing advertising literature, business cards and stationary, and by not having existing and new customers confused about whether they are still in business.
+Business customers benefit from an overlay by not having to incur the expense of changing advertising literature, business cards and stationery, and by not having existing and new customers confused about whether they are still in business.
 Also, because there are usually still telephone numbers available in the old area code, there is a high likelihood that new and existing customers can still obtain these numbers under the old area code.

 What happens if my area code is designated for an overlay?